-The Canadian gold coins are best known as the Canadian Gold Maple Leaf.
-Minted by the Royal Canadian Mint, they are among the world's purest, mass-produced bullion gold coins, with a gold content of 24 karats for all regular issues.
+The most famous of all Canadian gold coins in the Canadian Gold Maple Leaf.
+Minted by the Royal Canadian Mint, it is among the world’s purest, mass-produced bullion gold coins, with a gold content of 24 karats for all regular issues.

 Having started production in 1979 with a 99.9% purity level, the Gold Maple Leaf bullion coins, in November 1982, became the world’s first bullion coins to reach the heightened level of .9999 purity (99.99%).
 Ever since then, each regularly produced Gold Maple Leaf carries the same 4-nine hallmark.